 1) Aggressor and victim network are generated.
 NR UEs and A-IoT devices are distributed as described by parameter assumptions.

-2) UEs are associated to BS based on coupling loss, and A-IoT devices are associated to A-IoT reader or intermediate UE based on coupling.
+2) UEs are associated to BS based on coupling loss, and A-IoT devices are associated to A-IoT reader based on coupling.

-- NOTE: For A-IoT devices are associated to A-IoT reader or intermediate UE, there are two ways applied by companies:
+- NOTE: For A-IoT devices are associated to A-IoT reader, there are two ways applied by companies:

 (a) The device access to the reader is randomly selected from candidate devices whose R2D receiving power/coupling from one reader is higher than the other.
-The receiving power of device meets the device receiver sensitivity.

-(b) The device can access the reader with best receiving power among of 12 or 18 total readers in one building.
 The receiving power of device meets the device receiver sensitivity.

 3) Once association is done, round robin scheduling is used.

 On performance metric, for NR system, use 5% throughput loss as performance metric as legacy.